Tutorial: Migrate MongoDB to Azure Cosmos DB API for MongoDB offline

 To complete this tutorial, you need to:

-Create an Azure Virtual Network (VNet) for Azure Database Migration Service by using Azure Resource Manager deployment model, which provides site-to-site connectivity to your on-premises source servers by using either ExpressRoute or VPN.
-For more information about creating a VNet, see the Virtual Network Documentation, and especially the quickstart articles with step-by-step details.
+Create a Microsoft Azure Virtual Network for Azure Database Migration Service by using Azure Resource Manager.
+This deployment model provides site-to-site connectivity to your on-premises source servers by using either Azure ExpressRoute or VPN.
+For more information about creating a virtual network, see the Azure Virtual Network documentation, especially the "quickstart" articles with step-by-step details.